-Deep South Dharma is a Buddhist community founded by Christie Bates, a Dharmacharya (Minister) of the Embracing Simplicity Contemplative Order, and Jaya Judy Seeley, who was ordained by Thich Nhat Hanh into the Order of Interbeing.
+Deep South Dharma is a Buddhist community founded by Rev. Christie Bates (Passatininna) of the Embracing Simplicity Contemplative Order, and Jaya Judy Seeley, who was ordained by Thich Nhat Hanh into the Order of Interbeing.
 Rooted in the prose of Theravada and the poetry of Mahayana, Deep South Dharma is also flavored by the spiritual soil of our native Southern United States.
 We are open and accessible to good-hearted people of any religion or none, whether you are curious about Buddhism or just want support for your contemplative practice.
 Scroll down to find out all the ways you can connect with us, and send us any questions!

 Where to Find Us

-We Make It Easy to Connect and Learn More!
+We Make It Easy to Connect, Learn and Grow!

 Join us locally, online, and via podcast - See details below!